everx-labs/ever-q-server/README.md

 This will regenerate file in `dist` folder.

 **SECOND**.
-If you want to modify scheme of database, you must do it only in one place `db-schema.ts`.
+If you want to modify scheme of database, you must do it only in one
+place: `db-schema.ts`.
 After that you need to generate source code for a graphql type definitions and for resolvers JavaScript code.
 You must do it with:

 ```bash